Why you can trust The Zebra

 Which insurance companies offer 12-month policies?

-Twelve-month car insurance policies aren't very common.
-We suggest you specifically ask for an annual policy duration during your quoting process, otherwise, most companies will default to a policy period of six months.
+Yearly car insurance policies aren't common.
+We suggest you specifically ask for an annual policy duration during your quoting process; otherwise, most companies will default to a policy period of six months.[1]
+Check the list below for companies to start with.

-There are some instances in which you might not be eligible for a 12-month policy from these insurance companies: if your state does not offer the program, or if you’re not eligible for coverage from the company — USAA only accepts military members and their families, while The Hartford only offers coverage for drivers over the age of 55.
+There are some instances in which you might not be eligible for a 12-month policy from these insurance companies: if your state does not offer the program, or if you’re not eligible for coverage from the company — USAA only accepts military members and their families, and The Hartford only provides coverage for drivers over the age of 55.

 Benefits of 12-month auto insurance